-Although workplace safety training is typically conducted or coordinated by human resource professionals, the training generally does not involve actual job training to help teach employees specific work-related tasks.
+Although workplace safety training is typically conducted or coordinated by human resources professionals, the training generally does not involve actual job training to help teach employees specific work-related tasks.
 These programs also don’t qualify employees as supervisors or trainers able to provide training themselves, unless specifically outlined in course documents.
 Companies should not expect training participants to improve their job skills or productivity as part of the training, nor should managers rely on these employees to pass on their learnings to co-workers.

 What Are the Expected Costs of Workplace Safety Training?

 Workplace safety training costs depend largely on the type of training and how the material is presented.
-Training types are dictated by industry, while pricing structure for individual courses is set by providers.
+Training types are dictated by industry, and the pricing structure for individual courses is set by providers.
 Some offer packages with a series of courses or bulk discounts for employers who have large numbers of employees to train, while others simply charge a per-person fee for each course.
-During our review, we saw a wide range of prices that ranged from free to over $200.
+During our review, we saw a wide range of prices from free to more than $150 per person.

 How We Chose the Best Workplace Safety Training Companies

-There are many human resource and compliance companies across the country that offer workplace safety training.
+There are many human resources and compliance companies across the country that offer workplace safety training.
 To choose the best, we looked for companies that offer training that is easy to purchase online.
 We specifically selected numerous companies that offer training completely online, with some offering additional options for live webinars or on-site training sessions.
-We also tried to find companies that offer cost-effective training in which employees can work through independently and add individual courses as needed.
+We also tried to find companies that offer cost-effective training employees can work through independently and add individual courses as needed.